Kayui/three_ticktactoe/docs/design_report.md

 # TicTacToe: Initial design

 ## Description
-TicTacToe for Hugbúnaðarfræði, very nice.
+Our TicTacToe project for Hugbúnaðarfræði Fall 2016 Reykjavík University.
+Skúli Arnarsson
+Darri Valgarðsson
+Andri Rafn Ágústsson
+Edda Steinunn Rúnarsdóttir
+Jón Örn Arnarson

 ## Features
 //TODO Prior to implementation of the game, the team concieved various of features that were planned to implement for the project.
 The list of those features are listed below.

-### Initial feature list
+### Initial feature list - Note that not all features have been implemented in the current version
+ * 1. A human can compete with another human
+ * 2. A human can compete with a computer
+ * 3. A computer can compete with another computer
+ * 4. A player can pick from a number of maps to play

- * Game saves number of games won by each player, number of games played and number of lost games
+ * 5. Game saves number of games won by each player, number of games played and number of lost games
- * A win/lose ratio for current session
+ * 6. A player can view his score, number of wins, losses, games played, draws and win/lose ratio
+ * 7. The game can be played on a console
+ * 8. The game can be played on the web

 ## Initial code design

 Seven classes and descriptions of their functions were initially thought to suffice and were concieved for our project.
-Our original concept for the software's code is demonstrated later in Java Pseudocode made prior to implementation of the game.
-The team listed various coding guidelines as well
+Our original concept for the softwares code is demonstrated later in Java Pseudocode made prior to implementation of the game.
+The team listed various coding guidelines in another document called coding_conventions and should be located in the same folder as this one.

-### Coding guidelines
-//TODO

 ### Java pseudocode representation by class
 The following pseudocode in Java is how the team originally thought of implementing the application.
 This code is of course a subject to change later on as members of the team progress with the programming.